ashawkey/note/linux/disk.md

 Need to unmount the device.

-Usually we need a live-USB boot.
+Usually we need a live-USB boot. (very difficult, not recommended)

-### if the process is not killed
+### if the process is not killed (the only practical way)

 > ref: https://www.jianshu.com/p/662293f12a47